konturio/insights-llm-api/docs/endpoints.md

 The request contains the same data that `/search` returns plus the selected feature.

+This endpoint is currently unused because the frontend has not been implemented yet.
 ## `GET /mcda-suggestion`
 Returns a multi‑criteria decision analysis (MCDA) configuration.